Reapplying for LLB Part II

 - ‘Withdrawals’ (W) received from 2023 onwards

-Note: If you have a W grade for LAW 121G, LAW 131, or LAW 141 and have not previously passed the course, you will not be eligible for consideration for LLB Part II.
+Note: If you have a W grade for LAW 121G, LAW 131, or LAW 141 and have not previously passed the course, you will not be ineligible for LLB Part II admission.

-Important: If you take a ‘Pass’ or ‘Fail’ grade course, you must take another 4 15-point courses non-law course to make up for the points to ensure you meet the 75 points non-law requirement which will include the WTR course.
+Important: If you take a Pass/Fail course, you must complete an additional 15-point course to meet the 75 points non-law requirement (including the WTR course).

 Find further information on grades.